jchapuis/akka-persistent-entity/README.md

 }
 ```
 ## Command Flow
-Let's make this a bit more concrete by previewing how the flow for the `bookRide` command will unfold when mapping these definitions with Akka Persistence:
+Let's make this a bit more concrete by previewing how the flow for the `bookRide` command will unfold when calling `bookRide` on the repository:
- 1. Akka Cluster Sharding extension attempts resolving an actor reference for the specified `rideID`.
+ 1. Akka Cluster Sharding extension attempts to resolve an actor reference for the specified `rideID`.
  2. Since none already exists in the cluster, entity actor is created on some node and fed with the initial `BookRide` command.
  3. `initialCommandProcessor` is invoked, generating a `RideBooked` event.
  4.  `BookRide.uninitializedReply` function is called, leading to the `RideAccepted`  reply.